K3S/ibmi-ai-workers/why-php/index.md

 (The "RPG jobs" in the PHP column are smaller — they're waiting on a queue reply, not holding HTTPS connections, so they're lighter.)

-For K3S targeting large scale (potentially thousands of concurrent users), the IBM i resource budget for "AI workers" gets uncomfortably large in pure RPG.
+For K3S targeting platform scale (potentially thousands of concurrent users across many customers), the IBM i resource budget for "AI workers" gets uncomfortably large in pure RPG.
 PHP keeps the footprint small.

 ### 3. Provider variability becomes harder to manage